Working with Data

 Data Sources

 Use a FileOp to read a file from a URL or text.
-Supports csv and json, such as:
+Supported formats:

 JSON Data